QULab/Subjective_Speaker_Characteristics/README.md

 * Factor analysis to find dimensions of interpersonal speaker characteristics
 * Statistical data analysis of effects of communication channels

-The raw data from listening tests and the factor scores are included as documentation in the  [Nautilus Speaker Characterization (NSC) Corpus](http://www.qu.tu-berlin.de/?id=nsc-corpus).
+The raw data from listening tests and the factor scores are included as documentation of the  [Nautilus Speaker Characterization (NSC) Corpus](http://www.qu.tu-berlin.de/?id=nsc-corpus).
 For the listening tests, this [GUI](https://github.com/laufergall/GUI_SpeakerCharacteristics) written in Java (adapted depending on the questionnaire items and audio stimuli) was employed.

 I also employed these data to perform [predictive modeling](https://github.com/laufergall/ML_Speaker_Characteristics) of speaker characteristics.